Stories

 Zach Hoffpauir did not wake up the next morning.
 He died of fentanyl toxicity.
 According to his mother, he took a Percocet to help him fall asleep and did not know the pill was laced with fentanyl.

 His death sent shockwaves into the Peoria, Stanford, and broader football community.
-Following Zach’s death, Doug was contacted about donating Zach’s brain to the VA-BU-CLF Brain Bank for CTE research.
+Following Zach’s death, Doug was contacted about donating Zach’s brain to the UNITE Brain Bank for CTE research.

 “My family wanted answers to help us process the loss of Zach,” said Doug.
 “We also knew that this research could help others, and that is exactly what Zach would want.”